aggregat4/dendriform/README.md

 Consider adding unit tests with this approach https://www.npmjs.com/package/mocha-webpack

 ### Performance
 We have a problem with our current model: since we use a virtual dom approach we need to rely on that to reflect changes in our model.
 Currently the model is always loaded from pouchdb, that is "the truth".
-This has the disadvantage that (async) pouchdb updates in pouchdb need to happen before we can render the changes in the state.
-This in turn causes delays, and even adds a need for deouncing when operations are very quick and pouchdb does not follow correctly.
+This has the disadvantage that (async) updates in pouchdb need to happen before we can render the changes in the state.
+This in turn causes delays, and even adds a need for debouncing when operations are very quick and pouchdb does not keep up.
 This makes the application feel unncessarily slow.

 There are two ways around this that I see:
 - Separate model: Keep the vdom approach and modify an in memory representation of the tree, serialize all updates to pouchdb and have those happen in the background.
 Problems here are that we need to store _another_ representation of the tree, and we need a way to deal with async updates coming in through pouchdb from other devices: when do we completely reload the local representation?